 After you have selected a host name, the Configure button is enabled.
-ClickConfigure to proceed with configuring the VxSAS service.
+Click Configure to proceed with configuring VxSAS.

 After the configuration completes, the Configuration Results page displays whether or not the operation was successful.
 If the operation was not successful, the page displays the details on why the account update failed, along with the possible reasons for failure and recommendations on getting over the failure.